reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-async-apis.md

 We have overridden the life cycle methods of `FutureCallback`.
 We have also mentioned the response type `SimpleHttpResponse` it will receive when HTTP request call is completed.
 When the call fails, we opt to raise exception in `failed`.

-Now let us see how to use this custom callback.
+Now Let's see how to use this custom callback.

 ```java
 public Map<Long, String> getUserWithCallback(List<Long> userIdList, int delayInSec)